K40Nano/K40Nano/README.md

 Documentation
 ---

 Contributions to this project may require a certain amount of understanding of the formatting used.
-While the goal is to make that understand not required for the end user.
+While the goal is to make that understanding not required for the programmer or end user.
 They should be able to simply add the module, import NanoPlotter and then send it a bunch of commands and have it just work.
 Contributing to the core of the project or fixing a bug or misunderstanding or improving it or porting it to another language, may require a much more in depth understanding, so I have documented the format to the best of my understanding.

 LHYMICRO-GL Format